Ethan-Passino/PersonalFinanceApp/README.md

   A method of setting budgets for different categories for each month.

 - **⚙️ Settings**
-  The ability to manage data and remove and add categories.
+  The ability to manage data and manage categories.

 ---